 3. Create New Menu Specials

 Have unique dishes like steaks, roasts, fondues, caramel tarts, shallots, prawns, cakes, cookies and mulled wine in your restaurant menu.
 You can also create a separate Christmas and New Year special section in the menu.
 Find out how to create a restaurant menu design that maximizes your sales here.

 4. Organise an Event as a Part of your Restaurant Party

-Special nights have proven to attract a larger number of crowds, and what better for a new year eve!
+Special nights are proven to attract crowds, and what better for a new year eve!
 You can also schedule special celebratory nights for every day for a week until the year’s end.
 Special musical nights and events are a fascinating way to captivate customers, as they promise to be socially exciting and fun-filled for people in the celebration mood and must always be included in your plan to prepare your restaurant for the holiday rush.

 5. Gift Coupons and Freebies

 The festive season is also a season of gifting, where various gifts are exchanged between families and friends.
 With changing times, there has also been a change in the overall gifting activities.

 Shopping and gifting vouchers are the trending gifting options now, as they provide greater flexibility and options to the receiver.

 You can have dining coupons at your restaurant as a gifting option in different denominations.
 The validity of the gifts cards should be longer, and special loyalty programmes could be further added to gift cards.